Effects of Air Density

 In this section of the site we will take a look at the various factors contributing to the performance of the aircraft during take-off and landing.
 Hopefully we help the pilot ensuring safe operation during these phases of the flight as the rules require that of the pilot in command.

-Our first performance factor, air density, should be of great interest to any pilot.
+Our first performance factor, air density, should be of considerable interest to any pilot.
 For example, aircraft all up weight is something we can do about but the density of the air depends on more factors, as we will see shortly, and most of them we can not influence at all.

 Air Density & Pressure Altitude